rohithekm/Knee-Arthritis_prediction/README.md

 # Knee-Arthritis_prediction
+A medical purpose tool.
-Check the X-ray inputed by the user and predicts if affected by "Knee-Arthritis"
+Checks the X-ray inputed by the user and predicts if affected by "Knee-Arthritis"